banramlo/banramlo.github.io/_posts/2021-04-25-Approximation algorithm(10).md

 use_math: true
 ---

-The uncapacitated facility location problem is a problem to decide which facility to open and how to handle to clients for it.
+The uncapacitated facility location problem is a problem to decide which facility to open and how to handle clients for it.
 Notice that every client will just go to the closest facility because there is no capacity limits.

 Now, for a given set of facility $F$, clients $D$.